 I’m a giant fan of la Frita Cubana (pronounced free-tah), known as the Cuban burger in some circles.
 So I’ve combined both the Frita Cubana’s history and my recipe in one post.

 My dad introduced me to la Frita via Morro Castle in Hialeah.
 It was a tense situation while he watched me take my first bite.
-But then, he was relieved to find out that I was in love.
+But then, he was relieved to find out I was in love.

 My lifelong passion for the Frita Cubana and its history never subsides.
 So, I take it very seriously when someone slaps the moniker of Frita Cubana on their burger as a marketing gimmick.